Jacoby6000/sqlz/readme.md

     p"biz.age" > 27
   ) orderBy p"biz.age".desc groupBy p"baz.worth".asc

-interpreter.interpretPSql(q.query) // Print the Postgres sql string that would be created by this query
+interpreters.interpretPSql(q.query) // Print the Postgres sql string that would be created by this query
 ```

 The formatted output of this is